-The Importance of Good Posture in the Workplace
+The Importance of Good Posture and 6 Tips to Improve Your Posture

-Chances are, if you’re reading this, you may have suffered from the effects of poor posture at some point in your career.
+Chances are you may have suffered from the effects of poor posture at some point in your career.
 According to the Arthritis Disease Center, 50 to 80 percent of Americans complain of back pain in the workplace, often as a result of poor posture over time.

 How Bad Posture Occurs